Luke943/SortingAlgorithms/README.md

 ## Description

-Various sorting and searhing algorithms implemented in C. All designed for 32-bit unsigned integers.
+Various sorting and searhing algorithms implemented in C.
+All designed for 32-bit unsigned integers.
+The code for the algorithms is found in `sorting.c`.

 ## Algorithms